Devendra Prasad Gupta

+Bust of Professor D.P.
+Gupta amid rain in the campus of DPG-VeC.G&Ls.

 Devendra Prasad Gupta (/prəˈsɑːd ˈgʊptə, ˈgʌp-/; 2 January 1933 – 26 December 2017) was an Indian pre-democratic political sufferer, botanist and academician.

 Early life and education

 Hailing and raised from a family of Vaidhraj commonly termed as olden Ayurvedic physicians, he dynamically partook in Indian freedom movements of Civil Disobedience 1942 as a result of which his studies were discontinued for years.
 At the age of eleven years he became a member of Congress Seva Dal from 1944 to 1947.
 During this period he had been trained as a volunteer and subsequently turned out to be the Nayak/comrade of one unit.

 He confronted bullets and suffered from gangrenous wound on the lower part of the left leg with bone exposed which temporarily incapacitated him for two months.
 The wound being stated was caused by the three bullets fired by British soldiers under their contingent military operation at Maheshkhunt, district of Monghyr in August 1942.
 He was even incarcerated and held as one of the captives led by seizure for a year.

 On 24 August 1942 his grandfather Chulhai Sah faced the bullet of a British soldier in a raid at his house for extirpating railway track of Maheshkhunt station and met a martyr death.
 But in the midst of struggle and persistent hardship of all fellow-Indians they succeeded.

 A freedom fighter who had to flee his hometown to avoid arrest for hoisting the Tricolour in his school during the Quit India Movement, he joined Ranchi University after a brief stint at the Patna University and University of London.